rdkcentral/Lightning-ui/docs/ProgressBar.md

 # ProgressBar

-The ProgressBar component allows you to display a progress bar on in your app and customize it in a few minutes.
+The ProgressBar component allows you to display a progress bar in your app and customize it in a few minutes.

 ## Usage